PrivSec-dev/privsec.dev/content/os/Android Tips.md

 ## Baseband Modem Attack Surface Reduction

-By default, your baseband modem will typically set to support just about every generation of mobile celluar technology, from 2G to 5G.
+By default, your baseband modem will typically set to support just about every generation of mobile cellular technology, from 2G to 5G.
 This gives a large attack surface.

 You can reduce this attack surface by limiting the baseband modem to just using the generation that in needs.
 In most cases, this would be 4G/LTE.